Kateryna Liaskovska

 Ignoring tone drift

 AI content can shift tone mid-piece.
-Review entire pieces, not just sections, to ensure consistent voice throughout.
+Review entire pieces, not just sections, to make sure consistent voice throughout.

 Missing context